eoinok/oop2labPerfectNumbers/README.md

 Now we tackle the problem at a lower level and try to figure out how to create the perfectNumber function.
 If only we had a function that gave us back a list of all the divisors of the function - the solution would be easier - so we imagine a function like that.

-In the exercise, 1. open the file divisors.py and translate the pseudo code to create a function which will return a list of divisors
+In the exercise,
+1. open the file divisors.py and translate the pseudo code to create a function which will return a list of divisors
 2. open the file perfectNumber.py and translate the psuedo code to create a function which will return True or False based on whether the number passed is perfect or not
+3. run the program in findFirstFivePNs.py to find the first five perfect numbers